renanpalmeira/pedestal.sqs/README.md

 ### SQS Listener - Deletion Policy

-By default, aws-api don't delete message when pass in for function listener, but inspired by [spring aws deletion policy]() pedestal.sqs implement this feature, follow options:
+By default, aws-api don't delete the messages when pass in for listener function, but inspired by [spring aws deletion policy](https://stackoverflow.com/questions/45710139/spring-cloud-aws-sqs-deletion-policy)  pedestal.sqs implement this feature, follow options:

-* `:always` when pedestal.sqs receive message before call your function listener , the message is deleted
+* `:always` when pedestal.sqs receive message before call your listener function, the message is deleted
-* `:on-success` when pedestal.sqs receive message after call your function listener , the message is deleted
+* `:on-success` when pedestal.sqs receive message after call your listener function, the message is deleted
 * `:never` your message will never delete by pedestal.sqs

 ### SQS Global configuration